mdbootstrap/mdb-ui-kit/docs/migration.md

   - `callout.rb` is a similar fork of that, but designed for our special docs callouts.
 - All docs content has been rewritten in Markdown (instead of HTML) for easier editing.
 - Pages have been reorganized for simpler content and a more approachable hierarchy.
-- We moved from regular CSS to SCSS to take full advantage of Bootstrap's variables, mixins, and more.
+- We moved from regular CSS to SCSS to take full advantage of Material Design for Bootstrap's variables, mixins, and more.

 ## What's new